 So why didn't we perish?
-We couldn't outrun our food, and all in all we don't look one bit like those eating machines - sharks and crocks who don't really fuss over their menu.
-Besides, brains could have been only a very limited advantage in any of those primitive scenarios of survival - and yet, here we are.
+After all, we couldn't outrun our food, and all in all we don't look one bit like those eating machines---sharks and crocks who don't really fuss over their menu.
+Besides, brains could have been only a very limited advantage in any of those primitive scenarios of survival---and yet, here we are.

-Indeed, our ancestors would be turning in their graves seeing our fussing over every little aspect of our life, which we are calling something like "survival between two doctor's appointments" - because "sickness is a normal part of life".
+Indeed, our ancestors would be turning in their graves seeing our fussing over every little aspect of our life, which we are calling something like "survival between two doctor's appointments"---because sickness is proclaimed to be a "normal part of life".

 With a Lower Brain to Keep Us Safe - and Also Stressed Out

 Unlike our habits which may come and go, those records of previous generations are all neatly preserved in the archives of our genome.
-This "recording feature" is also present in our memory cells, as we could - under hypnosis - remember any tiniest detail of our past, like for example : what was mother cooking for dinner on our fourth birthday.
+This "recording feature" is also present in our memory bank, as we could---under hypnosis---clearly remember any tiniest detail of our past, like for example : what was mother cooking for dinner on our fifth birthday.